Apirone/apirone-api-php/docs/Helpers.md

 # Helper classes

-Helpers is a special library classes for easy methods parameters manipulation.
+Helpers are special library classes for easier manipulation of methods' parameters.

 ## Addresses Helper

-Account or Wallet Addresses endpoints shows a list of all the account/wallet addresses, depending on the provided currency.
-Contains short information about each address.
+Account or wallet addresses endpoints show a list of all the account/wallet addresses depending on the provided currency which contains short information about each address.

 Options parameter is an array with named keys

-- limit - The maximum number of items on page.
-If not set - default value: 10
+- limit - The maximum number of items on the page.
+If not set, the default value: 10
 - offset - The sequence number of the item from which the counting starts.
-If not/ If not set - default value: 0
+If not set, the default value: 0
 - q - Filter items by specific criteria

 ```php